-Plaintiffs' and Class members' ability to speak, write, read, listen, and communicate freely with such third parties without unlawful or improper interference.

-411. Defendants and those acting in concert with them knew that Plaintiffs and Class members had and have such contractual relationships, business relationships, business expectancies, and similar relationships with social-media platforms and based on their ability to speak, write, read, listen, and communicate freely with others on social media platforms.

-412. Defendants intentionally interfered with such contractual relations, business relations, business expectancies, and similar relationships, by unlawfully and without justification inducing social-media platform(s) to censor or suppress Plaintiffs' and Class members' own speech and content on social media, as well as social-media speech and content that Plaintiffs and Class members had and have valid expectations and legitimate interests in reading and hearing.

-413. Defendants' conduct of interference was and is malicious, intentional, and wanton.
-Among other things, it involves unjustifiable and unlawful deprivation of fundamental constitutional rights as alleged further in this Complaint; it involves deliberate and intentional content- and viewpoint-based discrimination; it involves invidious discrimination against Plaintiffs, Class members, and their audiences on the basis of race, religion, religious beliefs, sex, minority status, ethnicity, language group, national origin, and disfavored viewpoints; and it was and is done for the deliberate purpose of attempting to evade the restrictions imposed on government officials by the First Amendment and the absence of legal authority to engage in widespread monitoring and censorship activities relating to social-media speech by Americans.
+- 461. Plaintiffs and Class members had and have valid contractual relations, business relations, business expectancies, and similar relationships with third parties that rely on and require Plaintiffs' and Class members' ability to speak, write, read, listen, and communicate freely with such third parties without unlawful or improper interference. - 462.
+Defendants and those acting in concert with them knew that Plaintiffs and Class members had and have such contractual relationships, business relationships, business expectancies, and similar relationships with social-media platforms and other third parties and based on their ability to speak, write, read, listen, and communicate freely with others on social media platforms. - 463.
+Defendants intentionally interfered with such contractual relations, business relations, business expectancies, and similar relationships, by unlawfully and without justification inducing social-media platform(s) to censor or suppress Plaintiffs' and Class members' own speech and content on social media, as well as social-media speech and content that Plaintiffs and Class members had and have valid expectations and legitimate interests in reading and hearing. - Among other things, it involves unjustifiable and unlawful deprivation of fundamental constitutional rights as alleged further in this Complaint; it involves deliberate and intentional content- and viewpoint-based discrimination; it involves invidious discrimination against Plaintiffs, Class members, and their audiences on the basis of race, religion, religious beliefs, sex, minority status, ethnicity, language group, national origin, and disfavored viewpoints; and it was and is done for the deliberate purpose of attempting to evade the restrictions imposed on government officials by the First Amendment and the absence of legal authority to engage in widespread monitoring and censorship activities relating to social-media speech by Americans.